web-ridge/react-native-ridge-navigation/README.md

   react-native-ridge-navigation (⚠️ in beta)
 </h1>

-Simple and performant cross platform navigation with simple api, but not yet ready for production usage.
-Only used internally.
+Simple and performant cross platform navigation on iOS, Android and the web with simple and type-safe api for React 18 (alpha)

 ⚠️ This is a very early release, not recommended for production yet.